MercyMureithi/HOSPITALMANAGEMENT/README.md

    - **Username**: `sa`
    - **Password**: (just leave this blank)

 Now you can see all the tables and run SQL queries!
+I spent hours figuring out the connection string - hopefully this saves you some trouble.

 ---